 To create a new business object from an email, you must include all of the mandatory fields in the email body.

-Service Manager does not support HTML content in emails that are sent to create a generic business object.
+Neurons for ITSM does not support HTML content in emails that are sent to create a generic business object.

 To create a generic business object from an email, first create an inbox to which users can send emails in order to create or update the business object.
 When creating the inbox, define the business object type (specified by the Email Processor parameter in Creating an Inbox) as Other.